-It is possible that a student may enroll in this course having already achieved (or surpassed) the skill level of a Music 25B student.
+It is possible that a student may enroll in this course having already mastered (or surpassed) the Music 25B SLOs.
 In that case, repertoire and goals will be determined by consultation between instructor and student.

 While Music 24A alternates classroom and individual instruction; Music 24B, 25A, and 25B are lab based.
 It is my goal to hear every student once every other week, although with large classes this is not always possible; at any rate, I maintain a rotation, hearing every student in turn and then starting the rotation over.
-Students in 24B, 25A, and 25B move at their own pace, unlike students in 24A, who move in tandem together.
+Students in 24B, 25A, and 25B will essentially move at their own pace, unlike students in 24A, who move in tandem together.